 The Soil Conservation Service Alachua County Soil Survey was published in 1985, based on 1974 aerial photography and 1982 field work.
 The National Technical Committee for Hydric Soils was originally charged with finalizing a definition of hydric soils and creating a list of hydric soils; this was not accomplished until the early 1980s.
-Therefore, the soil survey itself does not provide wetland data, rather focusing on soil properties for land management.
-The presence of a hydric soil is one of three factors utilized to meet the definition of a jurisdictional wetland, therefore hydric soil lists were compiled for each county.
+The soil survey itself does not provide wetland data, but rather focuses on soil properties for land management.
+The presence of a hydric soil is one of three factors utilized to meet the definition of a jurisdictional wetland; therefore, hydric soil lists were compiled for each county.
 Any map unit with a hydric soil component, even if the component makes up as little as 1% of the map unit in the county, appears on the hydric soil list.
 The NRCS Web Soil Survey provides hydric ratings by soil map units according to the percent of hydric components that comprise the map unit.
-According to the NRCS hydric ratings, 10,267 acres within the Property are rated as Hydric (100%) and 5,461 acres are Predominantly Hydric (66-99%) likely to occur within wetlands, while 2,491 acres of the Property are mapped as surface water (18,219 acres of wetlands and surface water total) (Figure 3.7.1-3).
+According to the NRCS hydric ratings, 9,767 acres within the Property are rated as Hydric (100%) and 4,674 acres are Predominantly Hydric (66-99%) likely to occur within wetlands, while 2,491 acres of the Property are mapped as surface water (16,932 acres of wetlands and surface water total) (Figure 3.7.1-3).